wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 ## Custom coders

-Mediakit allows you to register your own custom encoders and decoders—useful if you want to polyfill a codec that's not supported in all browsers, or want to use Mediakit outside of an environment with WebCodecs (such as Node.js).
+Mediakit allows you to register your own custom encoders and decoders - useful if you want to polyfill a codec that's not supported in all browsers, or want to use Mediakit outside of an environment with WebCodecs (such as Node.js).

 Encoders and decoders can be registered for [all video and audio codecs](#codecs) supported by the library.
 It is not possible to add new codecs.